The definitive guide to Bridging Loans, insights for Scotland

 💬 Our Insight

-Exit bridging is no longer a last resort, it’s a proactive tactic.
+Exit finance is no longer a last resort, it’s a proactive tactic.
 With lenders now tailoring rates for near-finished builds, savvy developers are building it into their strategy from day one.
 It gives them breathing room when utility delays, sales slippage, or survey hold-ups threaten to derail cash flow.
 The key is structuring it early, not scrambling for it later.

 Shifting Appetite Among Lenders: While high-street banks remain cautious, especially with non-standard proposals or complex borrower profiles—niche lenders are becoming more dynamic.
 We're seeing increased flexibility around credit history, property condition, and use-case, provided the borrower has a clear, credible exit.
 For both seasoned and first-time investors, this shift has opened new doors.
 However, access to these opportunities hinges on having a broker who can properly position the deal and navigate lender preferences, which are shifting month to month.